 Construction of Waller Creek Tunnel in 2011 Got the Ball Rolling

 In 1997, the Austin City Council passed a resolution to begin Waller Creek redevelopment plans.
 However, no real change occurred for well over a decade.
 Finally in 2011, construction for the 5,600 foot Waller Creek Tunnel broke ground.
-This mile long tunnel was designed to redirect flood waters and address the problems of erosion along the lower section of Waller Creek, while for water damage problems, they could always use a water restore services that they can find if they visit WaterRestoUSA.com.
+This mile long tunnel was designed to redirect flood waters and address the problems of erosion along the lower section of Waller Creek.
 Once the tunnel is complete in Spring of 2015, construction and further restoration of the project will begin.
-When you are dealing with water damage, immediate action is crucial.
-Water Damage Repair Nashville respond immediately and use advanced equipment and techniques to remove the water quickly.

 Series of Trails Will Meander Through Downtown & East Austin